bqworks/accordion-slider-jquery/docs/api.md

 ## 2. Public methods ##

 The public methods below allow you to manipulate the accordion using external controls.
-There are two variations of calling a public method:
+There are two ways of calling a public method:

-### First method: ###
+The first way is by calling the `accordionSlider` plugin and passing the name of the method and additional arguments:

 ```
 $('#my-accordion').accordionSlider('openPanel', 3);
 ```

 The first argument represents the name of the method and the second argument represents the value which will be applied.
-Please note that some method don't have a second argument.
+Please note that some methods don't have a second argument.
 For example:

 ```
 $('#my-accordion').accordionSlider('nextPanel');
 ```

-### Second method: ###

-This method is mandatory when you use public methods that return values.
+The second way is by getting a reference to the AccordionSlider instance and call the method on the instance:

 ```
 // get a reference to the AccordionSlider instance